wadehuber/codeexamples/linux/setup.md

 # Setup

 For CSC220 and for compiling C & C++ in CSC240 you will need a UNIX-style terminal.
+Directions for getting started on the following 4 development environments are listed here (keep in mind that ***you only need one!***):

+- Linux on a virtual machine (VM)
+- Windows Subsystem for Linux (Windows 10)
+- Cygwin on Windows
+- MacOS
+- Linux

+I created a video which compares [compiling C code using the 3 different methods for using gcc on Windows](https://www.youtube.com/watch?v=irCWodI1MO4).

+At the end of this page are more specific directions for editing, compiling, and running C code on the classroom VMs, but the steps are similar on any of the below.
+Once you have your environment set up and know which directories to get to then there isn't much difference between working on any of the system.s

-The best solution is to install Linux, either dual-boot or on a virtual machine, but you can also use Windows or Mac.
-No matter what environment you use, make sure you install gcc, g++, gdb, and make.
+No matter what environment you use, make sure you install `gcc`, `g++`, `make`, and (for CSC220) `gdb`.
 You may have to choose those separately during Cygwin or Linux installation.
 If you forget, you can always install them later - consult the documentation for your system.
-I will predominately be using Cygwin, a Centos 8 VM, and MacOS for class examples.
+You will also need an editor.
+For Cygwin, Linux on Windows 10, or MacOS you can use whatever editor you prefer (Vim, Notepad++, Visual Studio Code, etc.).
+On Linux I recommend Gedit or Vim.

+I will be using all 4 of the environments listed above to compile and I use [Vim](https://www.vim.org/download.php) as my editor.

 ## Installing Linux on a virtual machine